scalalandio/chimney/docs/docs/troubleshooting.md

  * Ducktape provides/allows:
     * some linting telling the users that they overrode some things twice, or that some config cannot be used because another config provided value for level "above"
-    * `Field.allMatching` which has no direct counterpart in Chimney, but in many cases it could replaced using [`withFallback`](supported-transformations.md#merging-multiple-input-sources-into-a-single-target-value), using data from `allMatching` as the source, and source of Ducktape transformation as a fallback
+    * `Field.allMatching` which has no direct counterpart in Chimney, but in many cases it could be replaced by: using [`withFallback`](supported-transformations.md#merging-multiple-input-sources-into-a-single-target-value), using data from `allMatching` as the source, and source of Ducktape transformation as a fallback
  * Chimney provides/allows: